The last metroid is in captivity. The galaxy is at peace.

 Completion Meter: More recent games have a percent counter that rises as you collect items.

 Continuity Nod: The remixed music in the latest installments, plus pieces of the original Brinstar and Tourian in Super Metroid.
 Possibly also parts of Kraid and Ridley's lairs, although Kraid's "Lair" (especially the piece in question) is very far from where it ought to be.
+Super Metroid's "Item Room Ambience" is a (particularly odd/creepy) remake of the original Metroid item room theme.

 Something of a Call Forward: The temple that you must sneak through at the end of Metroid Zero Mission?
 It's part of Maridia from Super Metroid, before presumably sinking into the lake.
 The Pirate Mothership, however, while in the same spot as Super Metroid's Wrecked Ship, is a completely different craft.